JaccovanWijk/PassSafe/PROCESS.md

 Today I faced very little problems.
 I fixed the last nullpointers I could find and I made the login only possible with a verified email.
 I pushed a working version to git as my alpha v1.1.
 Sometimes my dectypt function does not work.
 I can't figure out why and what's causing it.
 Forcing the bug to appear does not work so I hope it's a one time errer.
 **UPDATE** Random passwords can't be decrypted and I can't figure out why?

+# Day 6 14 - 06 - 2018
+Today I made sure not only the passwords but also the username and the answers are encrypted on firebase.